TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-state-harmful.md

 # Lessons Learned

 Life was easier in the old days before React 18.
 You didn't have to think much about the snapshot semantics of React state.
 You change state in your event handlers, then React renders based on your state.
-You only ran across issues with stale state if you tried writing then reading state in the same event handler, and who would want to do that?
+You only ran across issues with stale state if you tried writing then reading state in the same event handler.
+Who would want to do that?

 Now you need to think more deeply about use of state.
 React 18 will catch you out if you get it wrong.
 Write state in an effect and read stale values when handling the next event.
 Write state when handling one event and read stale state when handling the next event.